 #2 Choose the Right Time

 Timing is crucial when asking for a pay raise.
 Choose a time when your boss is relaxed and open to having a conversation.
 Avoid asking for a raise during a busy time for your boss or when they are under stress.
-It’s also a good idea to schedule a meeting with your boss in advance to ensure that you have enough time to discuss the topic.
+It’s also a good idea to schedule a meeting with your boss to ensure you have enough time to discuss the topic.

 #3 Be Confident